-As we celebrate the 60th Anniversary of the Aquatic Plant Management Society, it is insightful to look back at the events that have led us to today.
-The following trends and events are summarized from the Society's Journal articles, Newsletters and Board and Annual Business Meeting Minutes over the previous six decades as well as issues in the headlines related to aquatic plant management.
+As the Aquatic Plant Management Society celebrates its 50th Anniversary, it is insightful to look back at the events that have lead us to today.
+The following trends and events are summarized from the Society's Journal articles and Newsletters over the previous five decades as well as issues in the headlines related to aquatic plant management.

-The Hyacinth Control Society incorporates on July 17, 1961 primarily for managers to share information on their efforts to control water hyacinth in Florida's lakes, rivers and canal systems.
+The Hyacinth Control Society incorporates on July 17, 1961, primarily for managers to share information on their efforts to control water hyacinth in Florida's lakes, rivers, and canal systems.
 Accordingly, the Society is one of the first organizations formed exclusively to manage invasive species in natural areas.
 The first years of the Society are dedicated to defining the extent of the problem and establishing infrastructure for planning and sustaining funding to control water hyacinth.
 The scope of the Society quickly expands to include hydrilla (first mistakenly identified as elodea) and by the end of the decade, research begins to focus on specific tools to manage these two plants.

-- APMS organizational years - Articles of Incorporation are developed, a Board is elected, and Bylaws are adopted - Annual meetings are scheduled to share ideas and research results - A Journal is published to provide information to aquatic plant managers throughout the year - Hyacinth Control Journal articles: - Majority of articles are on assessing environmental problems, planning, funding, etc. - Most management articles focus on herbicide registration and general environmental impacts - Plant management articles concentrate equally on water hyacinth and hydrilla - Emphasis is on Florida waters and issues - Hydrilla is reported in FL misidentified and called elodea through the mid 1960s
+- APMS organizational years - A Board of Directors is developed and Bylaws are adopted - Annual meetings are scheduled to share ideas and research results - A journal is published to provide information to aquatic plant managers throughout the year - Hyacinth Control Journal articles: - Majority of articles on assessing environmental problems, planning, funding, etc. - Most management articles focus on herbicide registration and general environmental impacts - Plant management articles concentrate equally on water hyacinth and hydrilla - Emphasis is on Florida waters and issues - Hydrilla is reported in FL misidentified and called elodea through the mid 1960s

-The following tables and the tables at bottom of the next five pages summarize the focus of APMS Journal articles through the decades.
-The first table condenses subjects of Journal articles into three categories: invasive plants, plants not considered to be invasive (i.e. native or non-problem causing exotic plants) and general articles.
-General articles do not concentrate on a particular plant or group of plants; rather, their focus is on establishing management programs, control priorities, funding sources, mapping protocols, etc. The second table lists plants that were the primary subject of Journal articles at least five times during the decade.
+The following tables and the tables at bottom of the next four pages summarize the focus of APMS Journal articles through the decades.
+The first table condenses subjects of journal articles into three categories: invasive plants, plants not considered to be invasive (i.e. native or non-problem causing exotic plants) and general articles.
+General articles do not concentrate on a particular plant or group of plants; rather, their focus is on establishing management programs, control priorities, funding sources, mapping protocols, etc. The second table lists plants that were the primary subject of journal articles at least five times during the decade.
 Both tables list the source of the article as from the USA or outside the USA (International).
-These summaries can reveal interesting trends.
+These summaries can reveal interesting statistics or trends.
 For example, from the two tables below, of the 47 invasive plant articles (top table), 37 focused on water hyacinth and hydrilla (bottom table).
-Nearly 2/3 of all articles during the 1960s addressed general issues related to aquatic plant management rather than control methods for specific plants.
+Nearly two-thirds of all articles during the 1960s addressed general issues related to aquatic plant management rather than control methods for specific plants.